nanowrit/serverless-crud-api-starter/README.md

-# Serverless Node.js Starter
+# Serverless CRUD starter

 A Serverless starter that adds ES7 syntax, serverless-offline, linting, environment variables, and unit test support.
+Written to allow serverless framework to convert the serverless.yml file into a CloudFormation on AWS with the resources necessary for a functioning backend for a simple CRUD application like a note taking app for example.

-Part of the [Serverless Stack](http://serverless-stack.com) guide.
+Inspired by the [Serverless Stack](http://serverless-stack.com) guide.

-[Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) uses the [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) plugin (an extension of the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin) and the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
+[Serverless CRUD Starter](https://github.com/nanowrit/serverless-notes-api-starter) uses the [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) plugin (an extension of the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin) and the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
 It supports:

 - **Generating optimized Lambda packages with Webpack**
 - **Use ES7 syntax in your handler functions**